 Sample Fully-Solved Long Answer on Douglas's Cure from Hydrophobia

-The 5- to 6-mark Long Answer is the highest-yield item in this chapter.
-Below is a worked answer to the most-repeated question, with the value points the CBSE marker is hunting for highlighted in the Solution box.
+The 5- to 6-mark Long Answer is the highest-yield item here.
+Below is a worked answer to the most-repeated question, with the value points the marker wants highlighted.

 Question.
 How did the instructor build a swimmer out of Douglas?
 (6 marks)

 Answer.
-The instructor cured Douglas's hydrophobia through a patient, drill-based programme that broke swimming into small, repeatable units.
+The instructor cured Douglas's hydrophobia through a patient drill that broke swimming into small, repeatable units.

-He first put Douglas on a belt attached to a rope and pulley, walking the length of the pool while Douglas practised.
+He first put Douglas on a belt attached to a rope and pulley and walked the length of the pool with him.
 This stopped panic at the source by removing the chance of submerging.
-Over three months Douglas was towed up and down until the tension of the rope no longer felt necessary.
+Over three months Douglas was towed up and down until the rope no longer felt necessary.

-Next, the instructor taught Douglas to exhale into the water and inhale by raising the head, repeating the cycle in sets until breathing no longer triggered fear.
-He then added the leg kick using a board at the side of the pool, and finally combined arm strokes, leg kicks and breathing as one motion.
-Each unit was perfected before the next was introduced.
+Next, the instructor taught Douglas to exhale into the water and inhale by raising the head, repeated in sets until breathing no longer triggered fear.
+He then added the leg kick with a board, and finally combined arms, legs and breathing as one motion.
+Each unit was perfected before the next began.

 Marker's Eye: CBSE awards 1 mark for naming the rope-and-pulley belt, 1 for the breathing drill, 1 for the leg-kick board, 1 for the integration, and 2 for the open-water validation.
 Skip any of these five components and the answer caps at 4 of 6.